Insurer AIG's quarterly loss narrows on reinsurance benefit

 The insurer posted a net loss of $1.26 billion, or $1.41 per share, for the third quarter ended Sept.
 30, compared with a loss of $1.74 billion, or $1.91 per share, a year earlier.

-AIG recorded net pretax catastrophe losses of $1.6 billion in the quarter, mainly related to typhoons in Japan as well as Hurricane Florence, that were largely in line with the insurer’s preview of those losses in mid-October.
+AIG recorded net pretax catastrophe losses of $1.6 billion in the quarter, mainly related to typhoons in Japan and Hurricane Florence, that were largely in line with the insurer’s preview of those losses in mid-October.

 The figures, far worse than analysts were expecting, helped spur a 13 percent drop in AIG shares during recent weeks.
 The shares were down 1.1 percent in after-hours trade on Wednesday.